doobwa/pipeline/README.md

 - `--infile`: file used for computing the feature
 - `--outfile`: location to save the data.
-  -- Features that are `dense` should save a csv file with a header row describing each column.
-  -- Features that are `sparse` should be (roughly) in svm format, where each row is a space-sparated sequence of `[feature_name]:[feature_value]` pairs.
+  -- Features that are `dense` should save a csv file with a header row describing each column.n -- Features that are `sparse` should be (roughly) in svm format, where each row is a space-sparated sequence of `[feature_name]:[feature_value]` pairs.

 ### Script for creating submissions